In 2020, Disney theme parks shut down all over the world due to the global pandemic.

 Since the storm continued to move away from Central Florida, all of the parks were reopened on September 4th.

 In late 2014, Disneyland was pinpointed as the location responsible for transmission of 147 confirmed cases of the measles, according to the CDC.
 With so many people in such a small space, if one person has something you can catch, there’s a high chance folks will.
-So now with COVID-19, the parks are trying to avoid a situation like the measles but on a massively larger scale.
+So with COVID-19, it’s understandable why the parks were trying to avoid a situation like the measles but on a massively larger scale.